Locked disc being unlocked by a key

 net localgroup administrators myuser /add

-Once you have ran than commands that you need to run, log in and double check your work.
+Once you have run the commands that you need to run, log in and double check your work.

 Reboot into the install CD or USB Installer that you used earlier.